 • year / make / model of your bike

-2. Email Reply: Within 24 hours we'll acknowledge your request to be added to our waiting list.
-Provide ALL the infor requested in section 1.
+2. Email Reply: Within 24 hours we'll acknowledge your request for an appointment.
+Provide ALL the info requested in section 1.

-3. Project Questionnaire: a few weeks after your waiting list request is accepted, you'll receive an email with with 47 questions pertaining to your bike, the work desired, your budget, time frame and further details about
+3. Project Questionnaire: after your waiting list request is accepted, you'll receive an email with with 49 questions pertaining to your bike, the work desired, your budget, time frame and further details about

 our service & restoration program.

-4. Schedule Drop Off: Once the completed questionnaire is received & we accept your project, we'll schedule an appointment for you to bring or have your bike shipped to our shop.
+4. Schedule Drop Off / Shipping : Once the completed questionnaire is received & we accept your project, we'll schedule an appointment for you to bring or have your bike shipped to our shop.
 We offer appointments Tues - Fri from 10AM to 6PM ET and Saturday from 10 am to 4 pm ET.
 (Closed every Sun & Mon).
 We are located in central Virginia.

 Directions: http://www.rcycle.com/location.html.
 The customer is responsible for transportation to & from our shop.
 We don't have a loading dock or fork lift so the transport company must be able to put the rolling bike on